-The transportation sector accounts for 14% of global emissions, with the majority of emissions produced by light-duty vehicles.16 Over the last decade automotive emissions have continually risen, offsetting the declines in other sectors.
+The transportation sector accounts for 14% of global emissions, with the majority of emissions produced by light-duty vehicles.16 Over the last decade, automotive emissions have continually risen, offsetting the declines in other sectors.
 Emerging markets are increasingly a significant source of demand growth, but developed markets are still responsible for the largest proportion of vehicle miles.17

-To measuring climate scenario alignment, the manufacturing segment of the automotive value chain is considered.
+For measuring climate scenario alignment, the manufacturing segment of the automotive value chain is considered.
 This segment is deemed the most climate critical as it is at the root of decarbonization efforts in the sector.
-Furthermore, it is directly linked to the rest of the value chain hence a change in production here will have a knock-on effect both up and down the value chain.
+Furthermore, it is directly linked to the rest of the value chain, so any changes in production will have a knock-on effect both up and down the value chain.